kristinemlarson/gnssrefl/README.md

 You can now gzip your snr files (in addition to xz compression).

 I recently bought a new apple laptop - with the new chip.
-You need both gfzrnx and crxrnx for gnssrefl to work.
-If you are using an existing docker, you should be fine.
+You need both gfzrnx and CRX2RNX for gnssrefl to work.
+If you are using an existing docker, I think you should be fine.
 But if you want to do this from a python install, you will need to:

-- compile the crxrnx source code and store in $EXE as <code>CRX2RNX</code>.
+- Download and compile the [Hatanaka source code](http://terras.gsi.go.jp/ja/crx2rnx.html) and store in $EXE as <code>CRX2RNX</code>.
-- download and install the executable provided by GFZ (you need to sign up as a non-profit user).
-It needs to be stored in $EXE as <code>gfzrnx</code>.
+- Download and install the executable provided by GFZ (you need to sign up as a non-profit user).
+It needs to be stored in $EXE with the name <code>gfzrnx</code>.
+Remember to set the executable bit (chmod +x).

-**New utility for subdaily analysis:** [invsnr](https://github.com/kristinemlarson/gnssrefl/blob/master/README_invsnr.md) This is currently only available for the command line version on github.
+**New utility for subdaily analysis:** [invsnr](https://github.com/kristinemlarson/gnssrefl/blob/master/README_invsnr.md).
+This is currently only available for the command line version on github.

 A new UNR database has been created/updated - it can be used to provide precise lat/long/ht a priori coordinates in <code>make_json_input</code> if you have a station that is recognized by UNR.